CLEAN HONEST GOVERNMENT

 With respect to labor, wages is "the compensation for labor".
 (1898 definition).

 Wages are not income.
-No place in the US Constitution does it grant a tax on wages.
-Wage tax, is therefore, unjust.
+No place in The Constitution of the United States of America does it grant a tax on wages.
+Wage tax, is therefore, unjust and unconstitutional.

-This executive order cannot force people to not donate some of their compensation to government; but can only inform people that it is not required by Amendment 16.
-Since the employee suffers a loss from the employment, in that they are not paid full value for their labor (proved by the fact that the employer uses the extra to pay business overhead and such); the employee should use their wages as a loss against any TRUE Income they might receive (such as: interest from investment, incoming rents, etc.) as defined under Income, in the above 1898 image.
+This executive order cannot force people to not donate some of their compensation to government by claiming that some portion of their wages is a sort of income; but can only inform people that it is not required by Amendment 16.
+Since the employee suffers a loss against the value of their labor, because of the employment, in that they are not paid full value for their labor (proved by the fact that the employer uses the extra receipts from the labor to pay business overhead and such); the employee should use the value of their wages that they are not paid (that are the gain by the employer) as a loss against any TRUE Income they might receive (such as: interest from investment, incoming rents, etc.) as defined under Income, in the above 1898 image.

 This gives the wage-earner the largest income tax break since passing Amendment 16, which was unlawfully, unconstitutionally, and unethically enforced against wages.
-Remember, Congress has no authority to define words used in The Constitution, the LAW that governs their powers.
-Unless a specific section of The Constitution grants to Congress power to define or redefine those words in that section, doing so otherwise is TREASON (Article 3, Section 3 levying war against the people and our rights, which is the nation).
+Remember, Congress has no authority to define words used in The Constitution, which is the LAW that governs their powers.
+Unless a specific section of The Constitution grants to Congress power to define or redefine those words in that section.
+Doing so otherwise, is TREASON (The Constitution of the United States of America, Article 3, Section 3 levying war against the people and our rights, which is the nation).
+Know...
+What is War.